 - knows basic bioeconomics reference points and how they relate to each other

 - can perform consequence analysis of different management actions on real fisheries, evaluating impacts management means have in the short and long run on biological and economic development of the fishery

-- are able to adjust and modify standard models when necessary for a useful evaluation of a real fishery
+- enable to adjust and modify standard models when necessary for a useful evaluation of a real-world fishery

 - is able to integrate biological knowledge related to population dynamics with economic reasoning

 - has a good theoretical background in bioeconomic principles which could be used in practical management tasks

 - has knowledge to investigate the interplay between vessels/fishermen and fish stocks in open access fisheries and under varying management regimes